astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 ### Speeding up Deployment
 [Back to Top](#Week-9)

-To speed up the deployment, we have to udpate the loadbalancer health check time, deregistration time and Task definition container stop time
+To speed up the deployment, we have to udpate the loadbalancer health check time, deregistration time and Task definition container stop time.
-The following changes, reduced the pipeline process from  around **30 minutes to 8 minutes**
+The following changes, reduced the pipeline processing time from around **30 minutes to 8 minutes**

 - Loadbalancer - Target Group
   - list target groups and relevant ARN